CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 TS requires continuity over:

 ### **3.1 Topic Continuity**
-The topic cannot jump arbitrarily.
 Topic drift must be bounded, explainable, and connected to prior meaning.

 ### **3.2 Intent Continuity**
-Intent must evolve coherently (for example: questions → answers, requests → fulfillment, assertions → clarifications).
+Intent must evolve coherently (e.g., questions → answers, requests → fulfillment).

 ### **3.3 Stance Continuity**
 Stance must remain stable unless an explicit change is signaled.

 ### **3.4 Referent Continuity**
-Referents (“he”, “that idea”, “the previous assumption”, etc.) must remain stable.
+Referents (“he”, “that idea”, “the previous assumption”) must remain stable.
-Referent continuity is essential for both identity and replay.
+Referent continuity is essential for identity and replay.

 ### **3.5 Identity Continuity**
 Identity continuity ensures that who is speaking, what they know, what they believe, and what TS has committed remain coherent across turns.

+**Division of labor:**
-**Division of labor**: Continuity Theory owns the temporal relationship and the cross-attribute constraints that involve identity.
-The internal structure and update rules of the identity component itself are defined in *ts_identity_theory.md*.
+Continuity Theory governs the temporal relationship and cross‑attribute constraints involving identity.
+Identity Theory defines the internal structure and update rules of identity itself.

-### **3.6 Importance Continuity**
+### **3.6 Importance Continuity (Expanded)**
-Importance must remain consistent: high-importance items cannot be dropped silently, low-importance items cannot override high-importance ones, and commitments must be honored.
+Importance continuity ensures that:

+- high‑importance items remain active until explicitly resolved
+- commitments cannot be silently dropped
+- constraints remain in force until satisfied
+- low‑importance items cannot override high‑importance ones
+- long‑horizon reasoning remains stable

+Importance continuity is one of the strongest determinism constraints in TS.
+It prevents TS from losing track of critical commitments or shifting priorities unpredictably.

-These constraints are currently stated at the qualitative level.
-Measurable criteria, thresholds, or soft scoring methods for each constraint will be supplied in later specification work.
-Enforcement may ultimately be hard, soft, or hybrid; the present theory requires only that the chosen mechanism remain deterministic and bounded.
+These constraints are currently qualitative.
+Quantitative thresholds or soft scoring methods will be defined in later specification work.

 ---

 # **4. Continuity and Canonicalization**

 Canonicalization is lossy.
-Continuity is the primary mechanism that absorbs and corrects residual discrepancy.
+Continuity is the mechanism that absorbs and corrects residual discrepancy.

-Because both raw meaning ($R_t$) and canonical meaning ($M_t$) are structured objects, residual error is itself structured.
-It is best understood as a collection of per-attribute or relational deviations rather than a simple numeric difference.
+Residual error is structured — it is not a numeric difference but a set of per‑attribute deviations.

+### **Concrete Example (Added)**
+Suppose raw meaning suggests a slight positive stance shift (“agree-ish”), but canonicalization maps stance to **neutral**.
+Continuity may:

+- preserve the prior stance (“neutral”) if the shift is weak or transient
+- update stance only if the shift persists across multiple turns
+- flag the shift for clarification if it contradicts prior commitments

+This illustrates how continuity stabilizes meaning across turns.

-Continuity acts to keep these deviations bounded and, where possible, corrected across turns by:
+Continuity keeps residual deviations bounded by:

 - enforcing bounded transitions
 - maintaining referent stability